Eddie Guerrero: Final storylines (2004–2005)

-At SummerSlam, Guerrero lost to Angle after submitting to his ankle lock.
-Guerrero then allied himself with Big Show.
-Each week Angle and his new allies Luther Reigns and Mark Jindrak began targeting Guerrero and Big Show.
-Guerrero defeated Reigns in a singles match at No Mercy.
-General Manager Theodore Long booked a Survivor Series Elimination match between a team led by Guerrero and a team led by Angle.
-Guerrero's team consisted of himself, Big Show, John Cena (replacing the originally chosen Rey Mysterio), and Rob Van Dam.
-At Survivor Series, Guerrero's team defeated Angle's team.
 Guerrero, along with Booker T and The Undertaker, then challenged JBL for a WWE Championship rematch.
-Along the way, Guerrero found a partner in Booker T. At Armageddon, Guerrero and Booker's initial teamwork broke away, and the match ended with JBL pinning Booker following the Clothesline From Hell.
-Afterwards, Guerrero and Booker briefly and unsuccessfully attempted to win the WWE Tag Team Championship.

-At the Royal Rumble, Guerrero entered the Royal Rumble match at No. 1 and lasted 28:11 before being eliminated by Edge.
+Along the way, Guerrero found a partner in Booker T. At Armageddon on December 12, Guerrero and Booker T's initial teamwork broke away, and the match ended with JBL pinning Booker T following the Clothesline From Hell.
+Afterwards, Guerrero and Booker T briefly and unsuccessfully attempted to win the WWE Tag Team Championship.
+At the Royal Rumble on January 30, 2005, Guerrero entered the namesake match at #1 and lasted 28:11 before being eliminated by Edge.
 In a skit before the Royal Rumble match, he drew his number the same time Ric Flair drew his.
 In an attempt to get a better draw, Guerrero switched his number with Flair's (and stole Flair's wallet in the process).
 Theodore Long made him return both items before the match.
-Flair would enter at No. 30.
-At No Way Out, Guerrero teamed up with longtime friend and sometimes rival, Rey Mysterio and defeated the Basham Brothers to win his final title, the WWE Tag Team Championship for a fourth time, with it being Mysterio's third reign.
-Many expected the new champions to defend their title at WrestleMania 21, but after encouragement from Chavo, Guerrero challenged Mysterio to a one-on-one match instead so they could "bring the house down".
+Flair would enter at #30.

+At No Way Out on February 20, Guerrero teamed up with longtime friend and sometimes rival, Rey Mysterio and defeated the Basham Brothers to win his final title, the WWE Tag Team Championship for a fourth time, with it being Mysterio's third reign.
+Many expected the new champions to defend their titles at WrestleMania 21 on April 3, but after encouragement from Chavo, Guerrero challenged Mysterio to a one-on-one match instead so they could "bring the house down".
 The two wrestled a match at WrestleMania with Mysterio getting the win.
 Although visibly frustrated, Guerrero congratulated his partner.
 After several mishaps in the weeks following WrestleMania, the growing tension between Guerrero and Mysterio finally erupted when they lost the WWE Tag Team Championship to the new team MNM (Johnny Nitro and Joey Mercury) on the April 21 episode of SmackDown!.
 Although the next week they received a rematch to regain the titles, Guerrero abandoned Mysterio, whom he had considered "his family" earlier in the show, costing them the match.